lexibank/zgraggenmadang/README.md

-# Z'graggen Madang
+# Madang Comparative Wordlists

 Cite the source dataset as

 > Z'graggen, J A. (1980) A comparative word list of the Northern Adelbert Range Languages, Madang Province, Papua New Guinea.
-Canberra: Pacific Linguistics. and others from the same author.
+Canberra: Pacific Linguistics.

 Conceptlists in Concepticon:
 - [Zgraggen-1980-380](http://concepticon.clld.org/contributions/Zgraggen-1980-380)